Margaret Hartsyde: Servant of a queen

 Margaret Hartsyde was a daughter of Malcolm Hartsyde of Kirkwall, Orkney.
 She is first recorded as one of the serving women in Anne of Denmark's chamber in 1601.
 She came with the queen to England at the Union of the Crowns in 1603.
 When the court moved to Winchester in September 1603, to avoid plague in London, Anne of Denmark ordered fabrics for new clothes for Hartsyde and other women who had made the journey from Scotland, including Anne Livingstone, Margaret Stewart, and Jean Drummond.

-In 1603, the French ambassador, the Marquis de Rosny, gave Anne of Denmark a mirror of Venice crystal in a gold box set with diamonds, and a gold table clock with diamonds to Lucy Russell, Countess of Bedford, and as gold box with the French king's portrait to Lady Rich.
-Rosny also gave a diamond ring to "Margaret Aisan, a favourite lady of the queen's bedchamber", this may have been Margaret Hartsyde.
+In 1603, the French ambassador, the Marquis de Rosny, gave Anne of Denmark a mirror of Venice crystal in a gold box set with diamonds, and a gold table clock with diamonds to Lucy Russell, Countess of Bedford, and a gold box with the French king's portrait to Lady Rich.
+Rosny also gave a diamond ring to "Margaret Aisan, a favourite lady of the queen's bedchamber".
+This may have been Margaret Hartsyde.
 The ambassador had recognised her importance although she lacked the aristocratic status of the other women.
 The nuance of a gift to such a minor courtier as "Margaret Aisan" was noted by older historians, including Nathaniel Wraxall.

 In December 1603 Arbella Stuart discussed with Mary Talbot, Countess of Shrewsbury the delicate issue of buying New Year's Day gifts for Anne of Denmark.
 Stuart recommended asking Hartsyde because she was discreet, and would let her "understand the Queenes minde with out knowing who asked it".
 The role of chamberers and chamber women in giving valuable advice to gift-givers can be seen in records of the court of Elizabeth I, and conferred prestige and power.